dananjayavr/mes_wk_5_cli/README.md

 For example, `ConsoleCommandToggleIO` function will parse the command and parameters supplied, makes sure the supplied command syntax is correct and finally calls the `ToggleIOCommandCallback(port, io)` call-back function with the relevant parameters.

-The call-back functions are defined in `Src/main.c` file.
+The call-back functions are implemented in `Src/main.c` file.

 #### Modifications to the library code